Constipation in Dogs - How To Treat Your Dog’s Constipation with Home Remedies?

 When to See a Veterinarian

 While home remedies and preventive measures can be effective for mild cases of constipation, there are times when it’s essential to seek veterinary care.
-If your dog’s constipation persists for more than 48 hours, or if they exhibit severe symptoms such as vomiting, lethargy, or a swollen abdomen, it’s time to consult with a veterinarian.
+If your dog’s constipation persists for more than 48 hours, or if they exhibit severe symptoms such as vomiting, lethargy, or a swollen abdomen, it’s time to consult a veterinarian.

 • Persistent constipation: If your dog has been constipated for more than two days and home remedies haven’t helped, seek veterinary care.